aiidateam/aiida-core/docs/source/howto/installation.rst

         Success: Deleted the created computer benchmark-5fa8c67f.
         Performance 2.15 processes / s

-As you can see, it took 9.42 seconds to submit the 100 calculations.
+It took 9.42 seconds to submit the 100 calculations.
-The entire script took 46.55 seconds to submit and successfully complete all 100 calculations.
+Overall, the entire script took 46.55 seconds to submit and successfully complete all 100 calculations, corresponding to a rate of roughly 2 calculations per second.

-When running the same script and setup with a different amount of daemon workers, we got the following numbers:
+This rate can be sped up by adding more daemon workers:

 .. table::
     :widths: auto